Sn0wAlice/Cassys/README.md

 - The client is in `./clients/tunneling/main.ts`<br>
 - Configure the client (Hostname + Port)<br>
-- Connect your proxy of firefox on it:<br>
+- Connect your proxy of Firefox on it:<br>
 <img src="./img/dns_tun.png"><br>

 > And tada, it's working !
 0.o